whimsial/liver-stator/README.md

 To run the example script on HPC cluster (e.g. EDDIE):

-1. login to one of the Wild West nodes.
+1. login to wildwest1 (ssh node2c15).
 2. clone this repository and navigate to it (all subsequent steps should be run from the root of this repository).
 2. in the shell session run [`setup.sh`](https://github.com/whimsial/liver-stator/blob/main/setup.sh) to load R and prepare virtual environment for Python.